glennfawcett/cockroachdb_troubleshooting/issues/hotrange/hot_singlerange_troubleshooting.md

 Notice how CPU and QPS scales up to utilize all resource on the cluster.
 This example you see some back-off with the 5 replica test.
 It was hitting the cluster hard and the system needed CPU to keep concensus.

 #### Reproduce "single value stress"
-A full reproduction of this topic can be run using the instructions in [repo_single_hotvalue.md](repo_single_hotvalue.md).
+A full reproduction of results can be run using the instructions in [repo_single_hotvalue.md](repo_single_hotvalue.md).
 It uses the same configuration as the other hotrange, but runs only **one** query from all threads.